NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - JA in combos teleports with 6 or 4
 - JY added
 - 5Y
+    - Damage increased from 0 to 20
     - Has a new animation
-    - Does 20 damage
     - Can be subbed 5 frames sooner
 - 2Y
-    - Has a new animation
+    - Added
     - Does 20 damage and side switches
 - 5X
     - Is 2X
+    - Damage decreased from 99 to 86
     - Does vanilla 5X activator into vanilla 2X activated
     - Whiff animation of Ino sitting on her knees cut in half (30 frames from 60)
     - Starts moving slightly sooner
-    - Slightly less damage
     - Cannot be thrown out of startup anymore
     - Hitbox size increased from 102 to 128
 - 2X